Opening Hours Open 7 days a week

 The High Potential Individual (HPI) or the dependants of the High Potential Individual (HPI) must have a certain amount of money available to support themselves while they are in the UK.
 If the applicant is applying for permission to stay and has been living in the UK with permission for 12 months or longer on the date of application, they will meet the financial requirement and do not need to show funds.

-If the applicant has not been lawfully resident for 12 months or longer on the date of application, the funds for maintenance required for High Potential Individual (HPI) dependant visa will be as given in the table below:
+If the applicant has not been lawfully resident for 12 months or longer on the date of application, the funds for maintenance required for a High Potential Individual (HPI) dependent visa will be as given in the table below:

 Dependant Applicant Funds Required